Advancements in Brain Injury Treatments

 Research.
 Their objective is to work “together to improve outcomes and lessen the global burden of traumatic brain injury by 2020.”

 If you or your loved one sustained a brain injury in Ontario, you might be eligible for benefits or compensation to cover your treatment, disability and other injury-related expenses.
-To discuss your options, contact our lawyers at Preszler Law today for a free legal consultation: 1-800-JUSTICE®.
+To discuss your options, contact our lawyers at Preszler Injury Lawyers today for a free legal consultation: 1-800-JUSTICE®.